stefansundin/shrimp/README.md

     	The account ID of the expected bucket owner.
   -metadata string
     	A map of metadata to store with the object in S3.
-(JSON syntax is not supported) -no-verify-ssl
+(JSON syntax is not supported) -no-sign-request
+    	Do not sign requests.
+This does not work if used with AWS, but may work with other S3 APIs.
+  -no-verify-ssl
     	Do not verify SSL certificates.
   -part-size string